 - a.
-Open the gas ballast valve (small brass fitting located next to the handle) one turn.
-Do not remove! - b.
+Open the gas ballast valve (small brass fitting located next to the handle) one turn. - Do not remove!
+(3, 6 CFM) - b.
 Start pump and run with intake port capped for about two minutes.
 Observe the oil level with the pump running.
 The oil level in the sight glass should be even with the level line. - c.
 If the level is low, open the intake port and run pump for 15 seconds, stop pump and observe oil level again.
 Add a small amount of oil as needed.

-3. GAS BALLAST VALVE
+3. GAS BALLAST VALVE (3, 6 CFM ONLY)

-The gas ballast valve must be 1/4 turn to fully opened for the first part of the evacuation procedure.
+The gas ballast valve must be opened 1/4 turn for the first part of the evacuation procedure.
+This will help to eliminate moisture and the life of the vacuum pump.
 After about two minutes close the valve and continue the evacuation procedure to reach ultimate vacuum.

-FAILURE TO OPEN THE GAS BALLAST VALVE MAY RESULT IN DAMAGE TO YOUR CARTRIDGE.
-Failure to close the valve during evacuation will result in poor vacuum performance.
+Failure to close the valve completely during the final evacuation will result in high vacuum reading.

 During the first stages of evacuation, vapors are highly concentrated.
 Unfortunately, some vapors will condense into a liquid and mix with the oil, thus reducing the oil's ability to produce a deep vacuum.
 The GAS BALLAST VALVE emits a controlled amount of dry air into the pump during compression to minimize this effect and keep oil relatively clean during the first part of the evacuation.

-Periodically remove the Gas Ballast Valve Needle and clean or replace the O-ring.
-Clean mating surfaces and lightly coat with vacuum pump oil before securely retiahtening.
+Periodically remove the Gas Ballast Valve Needle and clean or replace the 0-ring.
+Clean mating surfaces and lightly coat with vacuum pump oil before securely retightening.